Good Therapy is about getting better, not just feeling better.

 We see therapy as a collaborative process where there is a mutual agreement about the purpose of the therapy and how we can work together to achieve that purpose.
 Once we have agreed to work together you will be offered further counselling sessions that will be set at the same time every week at a time that is convenient for you, and where we have availability.
 How quickly these sessions can begin will depend on the availability and spaces available.

 Confidentiality is the byword of the counselling profession and what makes you, as the client, trust us enough to be open and honest.
-However, confidentiality is not the same as secrecy and there are legal limits to what can be kept confidential.
+However, confidentiality is not the same as secrecy and there are legal limits to what can be kept confidential - please see below.

-Note that there are certain situations where the law requires that we notify an authority; On the rare occasions when confidentiality needs to be broken, we will always do our best to involve you in the process.
+Note that there are certain situations where the law requires that we notify the authorities in cases involving trafficking, terrorism, safeguarding children and vulnerable adults.
+On the rare occasions when confidentiality needs to be broken, we will always do our best to involve you in the process.

 Sometimes we get asked this question by people who are nervous about entering into counselling, or when they are looking for support in coming to see a therapist.
 This anxiety is understandable, but a key aspect of counselling is that you feel free to talk about any issues you feel are important to you.
 Having someone else with you can make opening up a little more difficult, so for this reason, we do not see clients accompanied by friends or family.

-I work from private offices located in Godmanchester Baptist Church, Huntingdon within easy reach of loactions throughout Cambridgeshire
+We work from private offices located in Godmanchester Baptist Church, Huntingdon within easy reach of locations throughout Cambridgeshire

-In addition to providing face-to-face therapy, I also offer telephone counselling and online sessions for clients throughout the UK.
+In addition to providing face-to-face therapy, We also offer telephone counselling and online sessions for clients throughout the UK.
 Contact me to find out more about how online therapy works.

 It can be scary and confusing making the decision to contact a counsellor or therapist, but in my experience people will struggle with a mental health issue, a personal crisis or problems with a relationship for much longer than is healthy.
 Sometimes a friend has proved a source of comfort, but this help can only go so far.
 Realising that resolving a problem requires something more means you have actually already taken the first step towards improving your life.